 Jargon buster

-AEN (Apprenticeship Employment Network): Represents not-for-profit GTOs (Group Training Organisations) across Victoria.
+AEN (Apprenticeship Employment Network): The AEN represents not-for-profit group training organisations (GTOs) across Victoria.
 Through its members, AEN employs more than 6000 apprentices and trainees across many different industry sectors.

-AIF (Apprenticeship Innovation Fund): An $8 million fund backing new approaches to the apprenticeship and traineeship model, undertaken in partnership with industry and unions.
+AIF (Apprenticeship Innovation Fund): The AIF $8 million fund backing new approaches to the apprenticeship and traineeship model, undertaken in partnership with industry and unions.
 The fund includes a specific stream to support innovative projects encouraging more women into apprenticeships.

 Apprenticeship: A learning pathway combining formal study with paid employment.
 Apprenticeships mostly provide training in a skilled trade, such as building and construction, hairdressing, cooking, electrical and automotive.
 They can take anywhere from 3.5 to 4 years.

-Apprenticeships Victoria: A partnership between the Victorian Government, major project employers and the TAFE and training system to oversee and coordinate the employment and training of apprentices and trainees.
+Apprenticeships Victoria (AV): AV is a division within the Department of Jobs, Skills, Industry and Regions (DJSIR).
+They represent a partnership between the Victorian Government, major project employers and the TAFE and training system to oversee and coordinate the employment and training of apprentices and trainees.

 Big Build: The Victorian Government is investing $70 billion into major road and rail projects – we call this the Big Build.
 It’s all about transforming our state for the future.